magik092/optio/README.md

 Immutable, monadic functional programming for PHP 8.1+, inspired by [Vavr](https://www.vavr.io/).

-Optio is a spiritual successor to `munusphp/munus` (itself inspired by Vavr, formerly Javaslang), rebuilt from scratch to fix problems the original never solved: linear-scan collections instead of real hash structures, and type guarantees that only look strong until you check what happens at runtime.
-Optio is for PHP developers who want functional idioms — `Option` instead of `null`, `Either`/`TryTo`/`Validation` instead of exceptions as control flow, immutable collections instead of defensive copying — backed by real static type safety through PHPStan `level: max`.
+Optio is a spiritual successor to `munusphp/munus` (itself inspired by Vavr, formerly Javaslang), rebuilt from scratch around real hash-based collections (a HAMT, not a linear-scan array) and PHPStan `level: max` as the enforced type guarantee rather than a best-effort one.
+Optio is for PHP developers who want functional idioms — `Option` instead of `null`, `Either`/`TryTo`/ `Validation` instead of exceptions as control flow, immutable collections instead of defensive copying.

 ## Requirements